Nathan Tabor

 Research

-Currently, he is finalizing a book manuscript entitled A Market for Speech: Literary Salons in Eighteen-Century Mughal India, a history of the Urdu- and Persian-language poetry gathering.
-Urdu speakers today call this the musha'irah, one of the world's largest institutions for the performance, circulation, and enjoyment of lyric verse.
+His forth-coming book, City of Lyrics: Ordinary Poets and Islamicate Popular Culture in Early Modern Delhi, is a history of the Urdu- and Persian-language poetry gathering.
+Urdu speakers today call this a musha'irah, one of the world's largest institutions for the performance, circulation, and enjoyment of lyric verse.
 This book analyzes the musha'irah’s early history through the diaries, poetry collections, and lore that document famous gatherings held in Mughal India over the 1700s.
-The book considers how period writers, patrons, and chroniclers constructed social networks built through the circulation of lyric verse during a period when literary patronage and history writing moved beyond the Mughal court.
 The history of the musha’irah helps us to re-evaluate class-based connections to literature and to better understand popular culture in Islamicate South Asia and the Middle East today.
+This book is with the Islamic Civilization and Muslim Networks series through the University of North Carolina Press.

 A new project considers a popular wrestling manual written in verse and its extensive commentaries written in prose.
-This composition from late seventeenth-century Isfahan remained popular in India into the late-nineteenth century.
-This research considers constructions of Islamicate erotics, masculinity, and embodiment through sports and particular linguistic registers.
-A second book manuscript, tentatively titled A Miraculous Death: Communalism and Popular Culture in 1980s Muslim India, considers the rise of populist Muslim voices in Urdu literature during a period of economic expansion and rising communal politics.
-Further interests include histories of drugs and trade on the Indian Ocean and Islamic devotional musics.
+This composition from late seventeenth-century Isfahan remained popular in India into the late-nineteenth century to illustrate popular constructions of Islamicate erotics, masculinity, and embodiment through sports and lower-class linguistic registers.
+His further interests include histories of drugs and trade on the Indian Ocean and Islamic devotional musics.
+His essays can be found in the Journal of Urdu Studies

 Teaching